Bigfoot: In popular culture

 Bigfoot has a demonstrable impact in popular culture, and has been compared to Michael Jordan as a cultural icon.
 In 2018, Smithsonian magazine declared, "Interest in the existence of the creature is at an all-time high".
 A poll in 2020 suggested that about 1 in 10 American adults believe Bigfoot to be "a real, living creature".
 According to a May 2023 data study, the terms "Bigfoot" and "Sasquatch" are input via Internet search engines over 200,000 times annually in the United States, and over 660,000 times worldwide.
 In 2025, the Unicode Consortium announced a Bigfoot emoji referred to as "hairy creature".

+Bigfoot was featured on the personal patch of Canadian astronaut Jeremy Hansen's space suit during the 2026 Artemis II mission, reflecting the trait of honesty as part of the Teachings of the Seven Grandfathers.

 The creature has inspired the naming of a medical company, music festival, amusement park ride, monster truck, and a Marvel Comics superhero.
 Some commentators have been critical of Bigfoot's rise to fame, arguing that the appearance of the creatures in cartoons, reality shows, and advertisements trivialize the potential validity of serious scientific research into their supposed existence.
 Others propose that society's fascination with the concept of Bigfoot stems from human interest in mystery, the paranormal, and loneliness.
 In a 2022 article discussing recent Bigfoot sightings, journalist John Keilman of the Chicago Tribune states, "As UFOs have gained newfound respect, becoming the subject of a Pentagon investigative panel, the alleged Bigfoot sighting is a reminder that other paranormal phenomena are still out there, entrancing true believers and amusing skeptics".